 Management has not prepared financial statements that are in conformity with generally accepted accounting principles.
-In addition, material misstatements in the general ledger were identified during the financial audit.
+In addition, one material misstatement in the general ledger was identified during the financial audit.

 This level of internal control over financial reporting can be a difficult task for governments that operate with only enough staff to process monthly transactions and reports, and often rely on their auditors to propose certain year-end audit entries and financial statements